Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

 \subsection{Unemployment gap}

-We now use the estimates of the Beveridge elasticity, recruiting cost, and social value of nonwork, as well as the unemployment and vacancy rates from figure~\ref{f:beveridge}, to measure the unemployment gap in the United States between 1951 and 2019.
+We now use our estimates of the Beveridge elasticity, social value of nonwork, and recruiting cost to measure the unemployment gap in the United States from 1951 to 2019.

-We begin by computing the efficient unemployment rate from formula \eqref{e:u} (figure~\ref{f:gap}, panel~C).
-It hovered around 3\% in the 1950s, rose to 4\% in the 1960s, and climbed to reach 5.9\% in 1980---a level it maintained until 1986.
-The steady increase of the efficient unemployment rate between 1951 to 1986 was caused by two factors: a steady increase of the Beveridge elasticity, from 0.92 in 1951 to 1.24 in 1986 (figure~\ref{f:gap}, panel~B), and a steady outward shift of the Beveridge curve (figure~\ref{f:beveridge}, panel~C).
-Then, in 1987--1990, the efficient unemployment rate sharply declined to reach 4\%.
-The decline was caused both by a drop of the Beveridge elasticity from 1.24 to 0.91 (figure~\ref{f:gap}, panel~B), and by an inward shift of the Beveridge curve (figure~\ref{f:beveridge}, panels~C--D).
-The efficient unemployment rate then remained stable through the 1990s, 2000s, and 2010s, hovering between 3.3\% and 4\%.
+\paragraph{Efficient labor-market tightness} We begin by computing the efficient tightness from formula \eqref{e:theta}.
+The efficient tightness fluctuates between $0.79$ and $0.96$, mirroring the fluctuations of the Beveridge elasticity, and it averages $0.89$ (figure~\ref{f:thetaEfficient}).

-Interestingly the efficient unemployment rate did not increase in the aftermath of the Great Recession---despite the outward shift of the Beveridge curve (figure~\ref{f:beveridge}, panel~D).
-This is because the Beveridge curve also became flatter after 2009: the Beveridge elasticity fell from 0.97 to 0.81 (figure~\ref{f:gap}, panel~B).
-The flattening offset the outward shift, leaving the efficient unemployment rate almost unchanged by the recession.
+\paragraph{Efficient unemployment rate} Next we compute the efficient unemployment rate from formula \eqref{e:u}.
+The efficient unemployment rate averages $4.3\%$, and it always remains between $3.0\%$ and $5.4\%$ (figure~\ref{f:uEfficient}).
+It hovered around $3.5\%$ in the 1950s and around $4.5\%$ in the 1960s, and it climbed to $5.4\%$ at the end of the 1970s.
+This steady increase was caused by a steady outward shift of the Beveridge curve (figures \ref{f:regime1}--\ref{f:regime3}).
+The efficient unemployment rate then declined to $4.6\%$ at the end of the 1980s.
+The decline was caused by an inward shift of the Beveridge curve (figures \ref{f:regime3}--\ref{f:regime4}).
+Last, the efficient unemployment rate remained stable through the 1990s, 2000s, and 2010s, hovering between $3.8\%$ and $4.6\%$.
+The efficient unemployment rate did not increase after the Great Recession, despite an outward shift of the Beveridge curve (figures \ref{f:regime5}--\ref{f:regime6}).
+This is because the Beveridge curve also became flatter after 2009: the Beveridge elasticity fell from $1.0$ to $0.84$ (figure~\ref{f:epsilon}).
+The flattening offset the outward shift, leaving the efficient unemployment rate almost unchanged.